Professor Stephen MacMahon AO

 Erika has over 20 years Human Resources experience in Australia, USA, Europe and Asia.
 Experienced in all facets of HR leadership, with a particular emphasis on change management and communications/engagement.

 Professor John Chalmers AC

-His studies on the treatment of high blood pressure for the prevention of heart attack and stroke has changed the way patients are treated throughout the world.
-His work has been recognised through many awards including the Wellcome Medal, the RT Hall Prize of the Cardiac Society of Australia and New Zealand, and the Volhard Medal of the International Society of Hypertension.
+His studies on the treatment of high blood pressure for the prevention of heart attack and stroke have changed the way patients are treated throughout the world.
+His work has been recognised through many awards including the Wellcome Medal, the RT Hall Prize of the Cardiac Society of Australia and New Zealand, The Zanchetti Lifetime Achievement Award of the European Society of Hypertension and the Volhard Medal of the International Society of Hypertension.

 Professor Chalmers' contribution to medical science has been acknowledged through the award of many Honorary Doctoral degrees and extensive appointments on national and international boards and advisory committees.
-He was appointed a Companion in the Order of Australia (AC) in 1991 and awarded the Centenary Medal in 2003 in recognition of services to medical science and to Australian society.
+He was appointed a Companion in the Order of Australia (AC) in 1991 and an Officer in the National Order of Merit of France in 2010.

-John Chalmers remains an active researcher at The George Institute Australia, where he holds the title of Senior Director.
-He is a principal investigator on may research grants and steering committees for major studies, mentors young clinical researchers from around the world, and continues to publish and lecture prolifically.
+John Chalmers remains an active researcher at The George Institute Australia, where he is a principal investigator on many research grants and Chair of steering committees for major studies, mentors young clinical researchers from around the world, and continues to publish and lecture prolifically.

 Professor John Knight

 John joined The George Institute in March 2014 and has since contributed to a variety of academic and business projects in Australia, in China and with George Clinical.